maksimillian1/Jupita-Agent-Web-Typescript/README.md

 }
 ```

-When you do a `feed` call, you can pass a listener parameter as you see above.
-However, the listener parameter is optional.
-You can skip this and call it `agent.feed()`
+When you make a `feed` API request, you may pass a listener parameter as above, however the listener parameter is optional.
+You may skip this and call `agent.feed()`

 ### Call `Rating` API